Erasmus MC

 Erasmus University Medical Center (Erasmus MC or EMC) is a teaching hospital based in Rotterdam, Netherlands, affiliated with Erasmus University and home to its faculty of medicine.
 It is the largest and one of the most authoritative scientific university medical centers in Europe.
 The hospital is the largest of the eight university medical centers in the Netherlands, both in terms of turnover and number of beds.
 The Erasmus MC ranks #1 among the top European institution in clinical medicine and #20 in the world, according to the Times Higher Education rankings.
+The hospital is named after Desiderius Erasmus.